Roscommon: Transport

 Major national roads lead from Roscommon to Sligo, Longford, Athlone, Castlebar, Galway and Dublin.
 Roscommon is located 30 km from the M6 Dublin-Galway motorway.

 Bus Éireann runs regular bus services to other major towns from the Mart Road.

-The nearest airport is Ireland West Airport Knock about a one-hour drive away.
+The nearest airport is Ireland West Airport, about a one-hour drive away.

 Health and education

 The health services of Roscommon town serve all of County Roscommon and the surrounding areas, with a catchment population of around 70,000.
 Health services are provided by Roscommon University Hospital and rehabilitative care is available at Sacred Heart Hospital.

 Roscommon town has two primary schools, namely, St Coman's Wood Primary School (which was formed after Scoil Mhuire Primary School and Abbey National School combined) and Gaelscoil de hÍde.

 There are three secondary schools in Roscommon, namely, the Convent of Mercy, the Christian Brothers School and Roscommon Community College.
 Roscommon Community College also offers post-leaving-certificate courses.